Uinyw/financetracker/pages/analysis/usecases_bankaccount.md

 Postconditions: The bank account with the given ID does not exist in the set of bank accounts.

 Flow:
-1. The user provides the ID of a bank account to update.
+1. The user provides the ID of the bank account to delete.
 2. The systems removes the bank account with the given ID from the set of bank accounts.